Floorp-Projects/Floorp/taskcluster/docs/transforms.rst

 stages defined by schemas.
 The process begins with the raw data structures parsed from the YAML files in the kind configuration.
 This data can processed by kind-specific transforms resulting, for test jobs, in a "test description".
+For non-test jobs, the next step is a "job description".
+These transformations may also "duplicate" tasks, for example to implement chunking or several variations of the same task.

-The shared test-description transforms then create a "task description", which the task-generation transforms then convert into a task definition suitable for ``queue.createTask``.
+In any case, shared transforms then convert this into a "task description", which the task-generation transforms then convert into a task definition suitable for ``queue.createTask``.

 Test Descriptions
 -----------------